 Other related fair processing notices can be found as follows:

-- The Committee for Home Affairs Fair Processing Notice can be found here. - The Guernsey Police, Fair Processing Notice can be found here. - Immigration and Nationality Division, Fair Processing Notice can be found here - Trading Standards Fair Processing Notice can be found here.
+- The Committee for Home Affairs Fair Processing Notice can be found here. - The Guernsey Border Agency, Fair Processing Notice can be found here. - Trading Standards Fair Processing Notice can be found here.